400 Shares in Verisk Analytics, Inc. (NASDAQ:VRSK) Purchased by RFP Financial Group LLC

 Analyst Upgrades and Downgrades

 VRSK has been the topic of several research reports.
+Morgan Stanley lifted their price objective on shares of Verisk Analytics from $181.00 to $186.00 and gave the stock an “overweight” rating in a research report on Thursday, March 2nd.
 Credit Suisse Group lifted their price objective on shares of Verisk Analytics from $165.00 to $187.00 and gave the stock a “neutral” rating in a research report on Monday, March 6th.
-Morgan Stanley lifted their price objective on shares of Verisk Analytics from $181.00 to $186.00 and gave the stock an “overweight” rating in a research report on Thursday, March 2nd.
 Royal Bank of Canada reaffirmed an “outperform” rating and issued a $210.00 price objective on shares of Verisk Analytics in a research report on Wednesday, March 15th.
-StockNews.com initiated coverage on shares of Verisk Analytics in a research report on Thursday, March 16th.
-They issued a “hold” rating on the stock.
-Finally, BMO Capital Markets lowered their price objective on shares of Verisk Analytics from $191.00 to $188.00 and set a “market perform” rating on the stock in a research report on Thursday, March 2nd.
-Five analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-According to data from MarketBeat.com, Verisk Analytics presently has a consensus rating of “Moderate Buy” and an average price target of $201.09.
+Robert W. Baird lifted their price objective on shares of Verisk Analytics from $201.00 to $206.00 in a research report on Thursday, March 2nd.
+Finally, Redburn Partners raised shares of Verisk Analytics from a “sell” rating to a “neutral” rating in a research report on Monday, March 20th.
+Five investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of $201.09.

 About Verisk Analytics